Don't let it become fascism

 I don’t find nationalism bad, but in many cases it disables us to question authority.
 And sometimes, in extreme cases, becomes the defining characteristic of fascism.
 Not that it always leads to fascism, but fascism always contains national, religional or ethinic pride.

-I am fascinated with anti-nationalist and anarchist ideas; and have grown too cynical to draw a parallel between any authoritative body with V for Vendetta and George Orwell’s 1984.
+I am fascinated with anti-nationalist and anarchist ideas; and have grown cynical enough to draw a parallel between any authoritative body with V for Vendetta and George Orwell’s 1984.
 And recently I have been surrounded by literature and films of anti-authoritative nature.
 So it might be that I am obsessed by the horrors of fascism, and have an extreme opinion.

 While watching V for Vendetta a week ago, I was subconciously connecting how Chancellor Sutler came to power with how Narendra Modi is coming to power.
 Sutler got crazy with that power, let us hope that Modi stays sane.